okta/okta-client-javascript/README.md

 > [!IMPORTANT]
 > This SDK is currently in `beta` phase

-Auth is hard, and OAuth2 can be harder — both to understand and to implement correctly.
+Auth is hard.
+OAuth2 can be harder — both to understand and to implement correctly.
 This repo is a monorepo of interconnected JavaScript/TypeScript libraries that let you integrate OAuth2 into your app without needing to master the full spec yourself:

 * **`@okta/auth-foundation`** — the foundational library (token handling, HTTP clients, platform abstractions) that every other package builds on
 * **`@okta/oauth2-flows`** — environment-agnostic OAuth2 flow implementations (Authorization Code, Logout)